clayne/hacktical-c/README.md

 I've been writing code for fun on a mostly daily basis since I got a Commodore 64 for Christmas in 1985, professionally in different roles/companies since 1998.

-I started out with Basic on the Commodore 64, went on to learn Assembler on an Amiga 500, Pascal on PC, followed by C++.
+I started out with Basic on the Commodore 64, went on to learn Assembler on an Amiga 500, Pascal on PC; C++, Modula-3, Prolog, Ruby, Python, Perl, JavaScript, Common Lisp, Forth, Haskell, SmallTalk, Go, Swift.

-For a long time, I didn't care much about C at all, it looked very primitive compared to other languages.
+For a long time, I didn't care much about C at all, it felt very primitive compared to other languages.
 But gradually over time, I learned that the worst enemy in software is complexity, and started taking C more seriously.

 Since then I've written a ton of C; and along the way I've picked up many interesting, lesser known techniques that helped me make the most out of the language and appreciate it for its strengths.